naphak89/local_either_blockchain/README.md

 # what does this program do 🤘
-This script demonstrates basic interactions with a either blockchain using the Hardhat framework and the ethers.js library
+This script demonstrates basic interactions like transferring ETH on Either blockchain using the Hardhat framework and the ethers.js library

-## it will show 👊
+## it can simulate 👊
+1) Transferring ETH from 1 wallet to another wallet
-1) transaction details
+2) Show transaction details
-2) transaction receipt
+3) Show transaction receipt
-3) Details of the block that contains the transaction
+4) Details of the block that contains the transaction